The Mulberry Empire: Plot

 The British invasion of Afghanistan proves easy to achieve.
 By the time the book returns to Burnes, Kabul has already been occupied for close to three years, the British having placed Shah Shuja on the Afghan throne while Dost Mohammad enjoys a courtly exile in British India.
 In the remote Afghan hills is the Dost's son, Akbar, who traverses the countryside from safehouse to safehouse, forever plotting the expulsion of the British when he is not busy fornicating with his male lover.
 That the British have not harmed Dost Mohammad is taken by the Afghans as a sign of weakness.
-Slowly Kabul becomes infiltrated with Akbar's relatives and followers.
+Slowly Kabul becomes infiltrated by Akbar's relatives and followers.

-Housed in a military cantonment outside of the city, the army occupying Kabul finds itself in a state of constant boredom, its officers having to put up with a never-ending series of dull formal dinners hosted by their wives.
-As a diversion from the mundane repetitiveness of everyday existence, a hunt is arranged to welcome Burnes's brother, Charles.
+Housed in a military cantonment outside of the city, the British army occupying Kabul finds itself in a state of constant boredom, its officers having to put up with a never-ending series of dull formal dinners hosted by their wives.
+As a diversion from the mundane repetitiveness of the men's everyday existence, a hunt is arranged to welcome Burnes's brother, Charles.
 A sergeant goes missing during the course of the pastime, but the man's disappearance is treated with the same levity Burnes and his companions had given the mysterious appearance of mulberry branches in their bedrooms.